 Also, some folks don’t like quinoa because they think it’s bitter.
 That’s because you must rinse it before cooking.

 Rinsing removes quinoa’s saponin coating, which is what gives it that bitter taste.
 Give it a try!
 You’ll notice a big difference.

-Also, cook your quinoa in vegetable broth.
-That gives it a nicer flavor, too.
+Also, cook your quinoa in vegetable broth and add a little salt and pepper to the broth.
+All will give it a nicer flavor.

 Leftover pumpkin: You may find that you have a lot of pumpkin (not stuffing) left over, especially if your kids gobble up the venison and quinoa, and won’t touch the pumpkin, like mine tend to do.

 If that’s the case, peel off the skin off the sides and top of the pumpkin.
 Then cut the pumpkin up into chunks.